-Business to be presented and/or VOTED on the floor
+Business to be presented and/or Voted on the floor

-- 1. Committee on Preparation of Ministry Recommends the following: - Approval of the ordination of candidate, Frances Lin, as the minister of Word and Sacrament. - Statement of Faith is included in this docket.
-(Attachment A)

-2. Committee on Ministry Recommends the following:
+- 1. Committee on Preparation of Ministry recommended the following and the Presbytery voted: The candidate, Frances Lin, was introduced by the Chair of CPM, Teaching Elder Jan Farley.
+She also opened the examination with the first question.
+The candidate was examined on the floor of the Presbytery by different commissioners.
+Teaching Elder Paul Cunningham motioned to cease the examination.
+The Presbytery voted affirmatively to cease the examination.
+Frances was ushered out of the gathering place, and the Presbytery voted to certify Frances Lin ready to receive a call as the Minister of Word and Sacrament in PCUSA.
+Her Statement of Faith is included in this docket.
+(Attachment A) - 2.
+Committee on Ministry recommended the following: - The Chair of CoM, Teaching Elder Kevin Womack, reported that Frances Lin would answer a call to be the Executive Presbyter of Riverside Presbytery.
+He invited Frances to share about her calling journey.
+Frances Lin expressed her gratitude to all the people in San Diego Presbytery and said she looks forward to more collaborations with the people here.
+Teaching Elder Jan Farley led a prayer for Frances Lin.

-Approval for the Ruling Elder Carl Steel from Brawley Presbyterian Church to officiate the service of communion for both Brawley Presbyterian Church and Westmoreland Presbyterian Church for the month of June, July, August and September 2023

-3. Ecclesiastical Committee Report

-• Approval of the revisions in Chapter 2 and 3 regarding the responsibilities of the Stated Clerk and the Executive Director.
-(Attachment B)
+- The Presbytery voted for the Ruling Elder Carl Steel from Brawley Presbyterian Church to officiate the service of communion for both Brawley Presbyterian Church and Westmoreland Presbyterian Church for June, July, August, and September 2023 - 3.
+Ecclesiastical Committee recommended and the Presbytery voted: to approve the revisions in Chapter 2 and 3 regarding the responsibilities of the Stated Clerk and the Executive Director.
+(Attachment B) - 4.
+BP&F Committee recommends and the Presbytery voted: to approve the lease between Dish Wireless L.L.C. and Grace Vista Presbyterian Church.
+(Attachment C) - 5.
+Orange Avenue AC recommends and the Presbytery voted: to approve the dissolution of the Orange Avenue Presbyterian Church.

-4. BP&F Report

-• Approval of the lease between Dish Wireless L.L.C and Grace Vista Presbyterian Church.
-(Attachment C)

-5. Orange Avenue AC Report

-Approval of the dissolution of the Orange Avenue Presbyterian Church.
 (Attachment D)